As an online merchant, making your first sale is as symbolic as it is necessary.

 According to Litmus, email has an average ROI of $36 per $1 spent—not too shabby.
 Building your email list doesn’t cost much, either.

 Having a list of emails from previous and potential customers means you can get your information, products, and content into their inboxes.
 In contrast, updates made to your Facebook page and Twitter handle will almost never reach your entire following, due to time zone differences and social media algorithms.

 Start building your email list by including an email subscription form on your website.

 Here’s a clever way to convince visitors to sign up for your list.
 Instead of simply saying “Join our Newsletter,” offer an incentive or some type of value for signing up.
 Skinny Teatox offers the chance to win a free product every week, so they showcase that offering to encourage people to join.

-If you need some more advice on how to get started, here’s a perfect beginner’s guide to email marketing.
+If you need some more advice on how to get started, read my beginner’s guide to email marketing.

-Sponsoring an event can work wonders —if you use the right approach.
+Sponsoring an event can work wonders for your online sales—if you use the right approach.